Get a free, no obligation personal loan quote with rates as low as 9.99%

 Top 5 Most Stolen Cars In Canada

-Each year, the Insurance Bureau of Canada (IBC) and other entities publish a list of the top stolen vehicles in Canada.
+Each year, insurance companies and other entities publish a list of the top stolen vehicles in Canada.
 The list is based on data collected from insurance claims from car insurance companies across the country.

-According to the IBC, the following vehicles are currently the most stolen models in Canada, as of 2020 (the latest year of data collection for this purpose):
+According to the latest data, the following vehicles are currently the most stolen models in Canada, as of 2024 (the latest year of data collection for this purpose):

 Top 3 Most Stolen Cars By Province